 The relentless moral campaigner and her fight to prevent a blasphemous film from being made.

 By the middle of the 1970s, moral campaigner Mary Whitehouse was both at her most powerful and most irrelevant.
 Since starting her campaign against ‘dirt’ in the early 1960s, she had spectacularly failed to prevent the spread of sexual freedom – under her watch, homosexuality and abortion were legalised, and soft porn had gone mainstream.
 Nudity was commonplace on TV and across the media and she was often seen as little more than a joke – a parochial housewife interfering in the nation’s fun.
-Yet equally, Whitehouse had successfully marshalled the troops of the Festival of Light (including such notables as Lord Longford, Malcolm Muggeridge, Cliff Richard and Jimmy Savile) to fight the spread of permissiveness and godlessness, and it was in large part due to her relentless efforts that censorship in Britain remained as strict as it did – while hardcore porn was spreading across the globe, Britain had to be content with softer-than-soft smut for the most part – while hardcore was available, it was strictly under the counter in Soho sex shops.
+Yet equally, Whitehouse had successfully marshalled the troops of the Festival of Light (including such morally-unstanding notables as Lord Longford, Malcolm Muggeridge, Cliff Richard and Jimmy Savile) to fight the spread of permissiveness and godlessness, and it was in large part due to her relentless efforts that censorship in Britain remained as strict as it did – while hardcore porn was spreading across the globe, Britain had to be content with softer-than-soft smut for the most part – while hardcore was available, it was strictly under the counter in Soho sex shops.
 Whitehouse would probably have her glory days a decade later when her political double Margaret Thatcher was in power and a whole raft of laws was put in place to stem the tide of filth… but in 1976, she seemed old-fashioned and prudish (which she was), and her efforts to ban smut, homosexuality and Communism might have been quaint if they weren’t so pervasive and frequently successful.
 Whitehouse and her cronies knew the workings of the law intimately and were only too happy to dig up obscure, forgotten offences with which to charge her enemies.
-For instance, she tried, unsuccessfully, to prosecute La Grande Bouffe under the vagrancy laws when it became clear that obscenity rules did not cover film.
+For instance, she tried, unsuccessfully, to prosecute La Grande Bouffe (a film that was neither pornographic nor violent) under the vagrancy laws when it became clear that obscenity rules did not cover film.

 But 1976 was the year of what she might have seen as her greatest triumph.
 It was a battle against everything she dreaded – pornography, attacks on Christianity and left-wing subversion – and it opened up the Pandora’s box of blasphemy prosecutions that she and others would subsequently use to devastating effect.

 Jens Jørgen Thorsen was a Danish artist and filmmaker who represented everything that Whitehouse despised.
 Born in 1932, he was an art historian who became disillusioned with the art establishment, and embraced Situationism in the early 1960s, connecting with the German radicals known as SPUR, a collection of beatniks, thinkers and libertarians who lived in a commune in Drakabygget in Sweden.
 As part of the group, he made the short film Pornoshop in 1965, which mixed porn movie outtakes with more naturalistic sex scenes.
 The film was revolutionary stuff and set Thorsen on the path of filmmaking.
-He saw porn as a revolutionary weapon (which, indeed, it was in the mid-Sixties), and he would organise screenings as well as making short films that explored sexuality.
+He saw porn as a revolutionary weapon (which, indeed, it was in the mid-Sixties), and he would organise screenings as well as shooting short films that explored sexuality.
 In 1970, he made a feature film version of Henry Miller’s Quiet Days in Clichy, which mixed late Sixties radicalism and explicit sex to good effect; it was banned in Britain.

 Asked what was next, Thorsen stated that he wanted to make a pornographic film about Jesus.
 He commented: